eMahtab/serialization-and-deserialization/README.md

 name=Mahtab Alam, id=1, age=31
 ```

-## Some notes regarding storing Java Object JSON in String
+## Some notes regarding storing Serialized Java object JSON as a String

 1. The backslash (\) is an escape character in Java.